How is RAPTOR different from an incubator or an accelerator programme?

-I am a startup/SMEs with a developed solution already that fits the challenge.
+I am a start-up/SMEs with a developed solution already that fits the challenge.
 Am I am eligible?

 How many winners will be selected?

-There will be one winner per challenge.
+There will be one winner (start-up/SME) per challenge.

-When and how will the winners get announced?
+How will the winners get announced?

 Can I apply to more than one challenge?